UCSBCarpentry/CustomLibraryBash/_episodes/06-regular-expressions.md

 Now let's try our first search.  `cd desktrackers`.
 DeskTracker is the system we use to record desk statistics in various places in the Library.
-It's reports are all Flash-driven, and today I just want to explore the raw data to see what it looks like.
+It's reports are all Flash-driven, and today I just want to explore the raw data to see how much GIS, or spatial data, service we give in the Library.

 ~~~
 $ grep Spatial *.csv
 ~~~
 {: .bash}

-Remember that the shell will expand `*.csv` to a list of all the `.csv` files in the directory. `grep` will then search these for instances of the string "Spatial" in the raw datafiles and print all of the the matching lines, which will look like gobbledy-gook.
+Remember that the shell will expand `*.csv` to a list of all the `.csv` files in the directory.
+`grep` will then search these for instances of the string "Spatial" in the raw datafiles and print all of the the matching lines, which will look like gobbledy-gook.
 Re-run the command with pipe `| more` to see the data one line at a time.
+Remember that it's `q` for quit at a colon prompt.

 > ## Strings
 > A string is a sequence of characters, or "a piece of text".